jdybuncio/data-science-and-the-supreme-court/README.md

   <img src="images/Wordclouds.png" width = 600>
 </p>

 While I convert the transcripts of oral arguments to numerical data, I also conserved the transcriptions to be able to create NLP featues.
 The above shows the 100 most frequent used words using size to put their use relative to one another.
 I excluded stop words (exs: "a", "but", "how", etc.) and also performed lemmatization which combines words which are the same aside from a different inflectional ending.
 As the two world clouds show above, the most frequent used words don't seem to have a lot of meaning I can use to predict the outcome of a case.
 There are a lot of generic terms such as, "court", "honor", and "case."
-This informs the use of creating tf-idf features to try to find if certain words are important in a given oral argument with respect to all all of them.
+This informs my use of creating tf-idf features to try to find if certain words are important in a given oral argument with respect to all of them.

 [Back to Top](#Table-of-Contents)